PyconUK/2017.pyconuk.org/pages/index.md

 ## Food & Drink

-* **Coffee**: Coffee & pastries will be available before the start of the conference and during the breaks but if you want a proper breakfast you'd do well to explore Cardiff's cafe culture.
+* **Coffee**: Coffee & pastries (including Welsh cakes) will be available before the start of the conference and during the breaks.
+If you want a proper breakfast you'd do well to explore Cardiff's cafe culture.
 * **Lunch**: The conference ticket includes lunch which will be available between 1pm and 2.30pm.
   Since we're feeding upwards of 700 people you will be offered a sitting between those times when you register.
 It will help organise things if you can stick to that sitting